AnyaLeung/python_notes/EX5.md

 * `TypeError: 'str' object is not callable.`
 You probably forgot the % between the string and the list of variables.

-*mark:
+*mark*:

-Try to write some variables that *convert the inches and pounds to centimeters and kilograms*.
-Do not just type in the measurements.
-Work out the math in Python.*
+* *Try to write some variables that *convert the inches and pounds to centimeters and kilograms*.
+Do not just type in the measurements. * Work out the math in Python*.

-填了Ex4的坑:D
+* *填了Ex4的坑:D*